lovbackan/Concept-generator/README.md

 ![](https://github.com/lovbackan/Git-lesson/blob/main/see%20you%20space%20cowboy.gif)

 # Sci-fi Concept Generator
+Our first project at the web developer education at YRGO, the assigment was to create whatever we wanted but with a few conditions regarding PHP functions.

-I have made a concept generator for sci-fi worlds to help creators get new ideas to help them in their creative process.
+I made a concept generator for sci-fi worlds to help creators get new ideas to help them in their creative process.

+# Deployment
 You can find the deployed site at https://www.simonlovbacka.se/Concept-generator/

+# Stack

+PHP, HTML and CSS.

 # Installation